Non-commutative Barge-Ghys quasimorphisms: an erratum: Corrections to the main results

-where $\mathop{\sf cl}$ is the commutator length.
+{\sc Michael Brandenbursky\\ {\sc Ben Gurion University of the Negev\\ Beer Sheva, Israel} \\ { \tt brandens@bgu.ac.il}\ where $\mathop{\sf cl}$ is the commutator length.
 The homogeneous quasimorphisms are related with the stable commutator length, due to the celebrated theorem of Bavard (\cite{_Bavard:scl_}).
 This result is known as {\em Bavard duality}.
 In its simplest version, Bavard duality can be stated as follows: for any $g\in [G,G]$, $g$ has non-zero stable commutator length if and only if there exists a homogeneous quasimorphism $q:\; G \arrow \R$ such that $q(g)\neq 0$.